peetal/peetali/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical Machine Learning
-- Deep Learning
-- Graph-Theoretic Models
-- Statistical Programming
-- Data Mining
+- Data Science
+- Machine learning engineering

 # Education to show in About widget